CXwudi/openapi-vocadb-java-client-autofixer/README.md

 ## So what does this auto fixer trying to fix

-This fixer will change all enum classes with suffixname of `s` into a class that can make Jackson Json parser parses works for one-line multiple-enum string.
+This fixer will change all enum classes with suffixname of `s` into a class that can make Jackson JSON parser parses works for one-line multiple-enum string.
 For example, take a look at the `SongForApiContract` in the sample-unfixed-client.
 It has a field `private PVServices pvServices;`.
 Before fixing, `PVServices` is just an enum class.
 It can only accept one enum for that field.